Alphacoder5/Number-Guessing-Game/README.md

 # Number-Guessing-Game
-Number Guessing Gaame based in Java to play this game download hole folder as zip extraxt it and run the .exe file
+Number Guessing Gaame based in Java to play this game download hole folder as zip extraxt it and run the .java file and run it any code runner